claudiafalcon/api-riesgo-penalizaciones/README.md

 ## 👩‍💻 Author

-This project is part of the professional portfolio of [Your Name], a former BSS Systems Architect transitioning into AI and data-driven risk solutions for financial and retail sectors.
+This project is part of the professional portfolio of Claudia Falcón, a former BSS Systems Architect transitioning into AI and data-driven risk solutions for financial and retail sectors.